-The Kenilworth Historical Society Inc. is an independent, non-profit, tax-exempt, 501 (c) (3) organization (Tax ID No. 22-2502977; Charitable Registration No. CH1904400-01).
+The Kenilworth Historical Society Inc. is an independent, volunteer-based, non-profit, tax-exempt, 501 (c) (3) organization (Tax ID No. 22-2502977; Charitable Registration No. CH1904400-01).

 Funding for the Oswald J. Nitschke House and all programs that the Kenilworth Historical Society provides to schools and the general public depends entirely on donations, fundraisers and competitive grants that the organization applies for and is awarded based on merit.
 All members are unpaid volunteers.

 Donations to the Kenilworth Historical Society are tax deductible to the extent allowed by law.